The Macroeconomic Imbalance Procedure (MIP) introduced

-The MIP scoreboard and auxiliary indicators are mainly compiled by Eurostat, from the data transmitted by Member States, following European legislation, although some data are produced by the Commission's Directorate General for Economic and Financial Affairs (DG ECFIN) and one denominator is produced by the International Monetary Fund (IMF).
+The MIP scoreboard and auxiliary indicators are mainly compiled by Eurostat, from the data transmitted by Member States, following European legislation, although some data are produced by the Commission's Directorate General for Economic and Financial Affairs (DG ECFIN), the European Central bank (ECB) for two auxiliary indicators on banking data, and one denominator is produced by the International Monetary Fund (IMF).
 The composition of the indicators set is subject to review and it may evolve over time in order to reflect new developments or needs.

-The 2016 MIP Scoreboard, as presented in the 2018 AMR, consists of fourteen Scoreboard indicators (also sometimes referred to as headline indicators) with indicative thresholds: they cover external imbalances and competitiveness, internal imbalances, and labour market issues.
-Detailed information about the rationale behind the choice of these specific indicators can be found in the dedicated section of Eurostat's website.
+The 2017 MIP Scoreboard, as presented in the 2019 AMR, consists of fourteen Scoreboard indicators (also sometimes referred to as headline indicators) with indicative thresholds: they cover external imbalances and competitiveness, internal imbalances, and labour market issues.
+Detailed information about the rationale behind the choice of these specific indicators can be found in the MIP dedicated section of Eurostat's website.

 Supplementing the MIP Scoreboard indicators, a list of 28 auxiliary indicators provides additional information on aspects linked to the general macroeconomic situation.
 The auxiliary indicators (see Table 3) enhance the information base for understanding potential imbalances, as well as the adjustment capacity of a Member State's economy.